 - DPhil candidate in Musculoskeletal Sciences

-Biomedical engineer interested in improving clinical orthopaedic practice through engineering advancement.
+Biomedical engineer interested in improving clinical orthopaedic practice.

 Scott is a DPhil (PhD) candidate in Musculoskeletal Sciences.
 He was awarded the Clarendon Scholarship in 2018 and is currently studying under the supervision of Andrew Price, Sara Khalid, and Aiden Doherty.
 Scott’s research focuses on the integration of wearable technology into clinical orthopaedic practice to monitor rehabilitation and improve recovery following total knee replacement surgery.